Yuki-11/NTIRE2023_ShadowRemoval_IIM_TTI/README.md

 The results will be output to results/shadow_former+.

 ## Training preprocessing
-For the training preprocesing , our proposed method uses SASMA.
+For the training preprocesing, our proposed method uses SASMA.
 The code for SASMA is SASMA.ipynb.
 For more information on SASMA, see the Citation section.